jeffkreeftmeijer/jeffkreeftmeijer.com/_posts/11-11-28-method-chaining-and-lazy-evaluation.markdown

  => #<Criteria:0x007fe91117c738 @criteria={:conditions=>{:name=>"Jeff", :login=>"jkreeftmeijer"}}>
 {% endhighlight %}

-Hah!
+Ha!
 Now we can chain as many conditions as we want.
 Let's go ahead and implement that `limit` method right away, so we can limit our query's results.

 Of course, we only need one limit, as multiple limits wouldn't make sense.
-This means we don't need an array, we can just set `criteria[:limit]`:
+This means we don't need an array, we can just set `criteria[:limit]` instead of merging hashes, like we did with the conditions before:

 {% highlight ruby %}
 class Criteria